jlincbio/cred/README.md

 ### Installation

 CRED adheres requires a compatible compiler (e.g. GCC), and utilizes [HTSlib](http://www.htslib.org/) to process BAM files.
 Please clone the repo inside CRED before compiling.
-Additionally, `make` on certain macOS systems may not automatically compile HTSLib with CRED, an additional call of `make` within `htslib/` may be required in some cases.
+In some cases, e.g. certain macOS systems, an additional call of `make` within `htslib/` may be required to complete compilation.

 Use `PREFIX` to specify a directory to install CRED with `make install`: